dshank-forge/FSND/projects/03_coffee_shop_full_stack/starter_code/README.md

 [View the README.md within ./frontend for more details.](./frontend/README.md)

-Bookmark - Implementing verify_decode_jwt() in auth.py in the backend.
-Looking into how to verify a token using the Auth0 JWKS (JSON Web Key Set).
-I think we need to focus on the "x5c" and "kid" items of the JSON object.
-RSA key format error - JOSE dependency issue?
+Bookmark - Working on the GET /drinks endpoint in api.py.
+Skipping for now: [Looking into how to decode a JWT and then verify it using the Auth0 JWKS (JSON Web Key Set).
+RSA key format error when I try to decode use Jose.]